 About Jiquilillo & The Rancho

 Jiquilillo is one of three small fishing communities situated on the peninsula of Punta Caliente, located in the Department of Chinandega.
-It is surrounded by Estuary Padre Ramos (part of the largest estuary system in Central America) and the Pacific Ocean.
+It is surrounded by the Padre Ramos Estuary (part of the largest estuary system in Central America) and the Pacific Ocean.
 Jiquilillo is home to approximately 135 families, with an average of four to five children per family.
 Therefore, although the village may appear small, a large amount of people actually live here.
 The majority of the families live in small ranchos (palm roof huts), the typical Nicaraguan home of this region.
 Families have traditionally relied on the fishing industry as the main source of income.

 Jiquilillo’s past is a bit rocky and includes tsunamis and hurricanes reeking havoc along the coast.
 In 1992 a Tsunami destroyed six blocks of the village.
 Villagers, although devastated, began to rebuild only to encounter Hurricane Mitch in 1998, causing even more damage.
 Thankfully, the people of the community are dedicated and full of life and have been slowly rebuilding and reaffirming their roots here in the community.

 Village life is quiet and laid back; the people are friendly and welcoming.
 As Jiquilillo is small and located in the “campo” (countryside) there are only a few services available throughout the village.
-Only a handful of tiny pulperias exist offering sodas, snacks, cigarettes, rum, and essentials like soap, shampoo, etc… There is a temporary seasonal fruit stand and a couple small restaurants, including locally-run restaurant and bar “Vista del Pacifico”.
+Only a handful of tiny pulperias exist offering sodas, snacks, cigarettes, rum, and essentials like soap, shampoo, etc… There is a seasonal fruit stand and a couple small restaurants, including locally-run restaurant and bar “Vista del Pacifico”.

 Three hours north of Jiquilillo, with a turquoise crater lake and stunning views of Honduras, El Salvador, and the Gulf of Fonseca, is Volcano Cosigüina.
 We can organize guided tours to the volcano, but it is possible to use local bus services and visit the volcano independently from Potosi or the quiet town of Cosigüina.
 Both towns offer affordable accommodation for travelers and nearby natural hot springs and pools are accessible in a day’s hike.
 It is now possible to reach Potosi directly via boat from El Salvador.